stevejford/foreverliving-new/README.md

 - 🌐 Share memorials with loved ones
 - 📱 Responsive design for all devices
 - ⚡ Fast and modern user interface
+- 🔄 Reverse proxy with Traefik
+- 🔒 Automatic HTTPS with Let's Encrypt

 ## Tech Stack